java-kb/docs/docs/02-configuration/servers/spring-cloud-config-server.md

 * Bind to the Config Server and initialize Spring Environment with remote property sources
 * Encrypt and decrypt property values (symmetric or asymmetric)

+The library relies on three parameters to identify which property file to use to configure a specific application:
+* {application}—The name of the application as defined by the spring .application.name property.
+* {profile}—One of the active profiles defined by the spring.profiles.active property.
+* {label}—A discriminator defined by the specific configuration data repository.
+In the case of Git, it can be a tag, a branch name, or a commit ID.
+It’s useful for identifying a versioned set of config files.

+Depending on your needs, you can organize the folder structure using different com- binations, such as these:
+* /{application}/application-{profile}.yml
+* /{application}/application.yml
+* /{application}-{profile}.yml
+* /{application}.yml
+* /application-{profile}.yml
+* /application.yml

+Spring Cloud Config Server will always return the properties from the most specific path, using the application name, active profiles, and Git labels.

 ### Usage
 #### Server
 Add maven package